petemmccarthy/CV/README.md

 #### Skills

-- Agile values, principles and practices
+- Agile principles and practices
+- Object-oriented design
-- Object oriented principles and design
+- Responsive design
 - Pair programming

-- Mobile-first responsive design
-- Agile methodologies, TDD, BDD
+- Test Driven Development
+ - Unit testing with RSpec and Jasmine
-- Pair programming and group work
+ - Integration testing with Capybara and Poltergeist
-- Object-oriented programming
+ - Behaviour Driven Development (BDD) with Cucumber
+ - Testing aids such as FactoryGirl fixtures and Shoulda matchers
+ - Validating code test coverage using Code-climate

-- MVP Design
+- Languages
  - Primary language: Ruby
  - Other languages: Javascript, CSS3, HTML5, Markdown (GitHub flavour)
+ - jQuery and AJAX
+ - JSON and jBuilder
  - Basic java
-- JavaScript, jQuery and AJAX
-- JSON and jBuilder

-- Web development frameworks – Ruby on Rails, Sinatra
+- Web Development frameworks
+ - Rails
+ - Sinatra

-- Database management using PostgresQL, ActiveRecord,and DataMapper
+- Database management

-- Test Driven Development (TDD)
-- Unit testing with RSpec and Jasmine
+ - PostgreSQL
+ - ActiveRecord
+ - DataMapper

+- Ruby Gems Devise and bcrypt for user authentication and authorisation

-- Integration testing with Capybara and Poltergeist
+- Integration of APIs
-- Behaviour Driven Development (BDD) with Cucumber
-- Validating tests using Code-climate
+ - including Twilio, Foursquare, Stripe, Pusher, GMaps, Mailgun and Paperclip

+- Deployment to Heroku and Amazon AWS
 - Version control and collaboration using Git and GitHub

-- Rapid deployment to Heroku and Amazon AWS

-- Ruby Gems (inc. Devise, bcrypt, FactoryGirl, Paperclip, Poltergeist, Database Cleaner)
-- Integration of APIs including Pusher, Twilio, Foursquare, Stripe, GMaps, Mailgun and Paperclip
-- User authentication and authorisation with bcrypt and Devise

-- FactoryGirl fixtures and Shoulda matchers
 - WebSockets